 Shaping the Dough

 After the first rise, use your digital kitchen scale to separate the dough into three equal dough balls.
 Sprinkle a piece of parchment paper lightly with flour and place each dough ball on top of the parchment.
-Lightly dust the tops of the three dough balls with flour and cover again with plastic wrap or a clean kitchen towel for ten minutes.
+Lightly dust the tops of the three dough balls with flour and cover again with plastic wrap or a clean kitchen towel for thirty minutes.

 Once the second rise is done, the pizzas are ready to shape into your favorite pizza shape.
 Do you like hand tossed?
 Me too.
 This pizza is perfect for that.
 Do you prefer an artisan-style pizza with a huge, chewy crust?
 This pizza is great for that too.
 Are you a native Chicagoan who eschews anything but deep dish?
 This crust has your back.
 Is New York style pizza your thing?
 This pizza dough will go as thin as you need it to go.

 For shaping instructions, I’ve (again) attached a quick video.
 You can use this basic technique to make your crust as thick or thin as you like!